How does this medication work? What will it do for me?

 Infections: Glatiramer may increase the risk of infections.
 If you notice any signs of an infection such as fever or chills, severe diarrhea, shortness of breath, prolonged dizziness, headache, stiff neck, weight loss, or listlessness, contact your doctor immediately.

 Kidney disease: Glatiramer has not been studied for use by people with reduced kidney function.
 If you have kidney problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Post-injection reaction: Some people have a rare reaction that starts immediately after the injection and consists of flushing, chest tightness with racing or pounding heartbeat, anxiety, and difficulty breathing.
-The symptoms of this reaction usually last about 15 minutes and go away without further problems.
+The symptoms of this reaction usually go away without further problems.
 Nevertheless, if you experience any dizziness, hives and itching, sweating, chest pain, or difficulty breathing, you should contact a doctor right away.

 Pregnancy: Glatiramer has not been adequately studied for use by pregnant women.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if glatiramer passes into breast milk.
 If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.